mpv-player/mpv/DOCS/man/en/options.rst

 --sub-delay=<sec>
     Delays subtitles by <sec> seconds.
 Can be negative.

---subfile=<filename>
-    Open the given file with a demuxer, and use its subtitle streams.
-Same as ``--audiofile``, but for subtitle streams.

-    *NOTE*: use ``--sub`` for subtitle files.
-This option is useless, unless you want to force libavformat subtitle parsers instead of libass or internal subtitle parsers.

 --subfps=<rate>
     Specify the framerate of the subtitle file (default: movie fps).